mypreview/Conj/docs/how-to-request-support.md

 ## How to Contact For Support?

-The only and easiest way to receive support is to leave a comment on the item page [here](https://themeforest.net/item/conj-ecommerce-wordpress-theme/21935639?ref=mypreview).
+The **only** and easiest way to receive support is to **leave a comment** on the item page [here](https://themeforest.net/item/conj-ecommerce-wordpress-theme/21935639?ref=mypreview).
 Make sure to check the box to receive an email notification, this way you can quickly click on the email and view our response.

+!> Requests received via author contact form, email, Twitter or FaceBook will take much longer time to process or can be not addressed at all!

 ## How to Post a Comment?